Terms and conditions

-4.3 All unauthorised photography and the recording or transmitting of audio or visual material, data or information is expressly prohibited at the Event and/or in or at the venue.
-You may seek permission from presenters, sponsors and/or attendees at the Event prior to taking photographs, screenshots or recordings of presentations, exhibition stands, display products, speakers and/or attendees at the Event.
+4.4 All unauthorised photography and the recording or transmitting of audio or visual material, data or information is expressly prohibited at the Event and/or in or at the venue.
+You must seek permission from presenters, sponsors and/or attendees at the Event prior to taking photographs, screenshots or recordings of presentations, exhibition stands, display products, speakers and/or attendees at the Event.

-4.4 You acknowledge that You may be filmed, sound recorded and/or photographed by AusIMM, media or any other party at the Event and AusIMM may use or approve the use of a film, sound recording and/or photograph which depicts or includes You for any purpose and in any way whatsoever.
+4.5 You acknowledge that You may be filmed, sound recorded and/or photographed by AusIMM or media at the Event and AusIMM may use or approve the use of a film, sound recording and/or photograph which depicts or includes You for any purpose and in any way whatsoever.

 5. Disclaimer of warranty, limitation of liability and indemnity